sclorg/container-common-scripts/README.md

 `$gitroot/$version/test/run-openshift`

 `make clean`
+Runs scripts that clean-up the working dir.
+Depends on the `clean-images` rule by default and additional clean rules can be provided through the `clean-hook` variable.

+`make clean-images`
 Best-effort to remove the last set of images that have been built using the scripts.

 **There are additional variables that you can use that the default rules are prepared to